truongcongthanh2000/Search-Ads-Filtering/README.md

 # Search Ads Filtering With Multithreading
 In Search Ads, there are many systems you may know such as Google Ads, CocCoc ads, ....
 Each system will have different components.
-But for me, it should has 4 main parts
+But for me, it should have 4 main parts
-- Indexing: Load everything such as keywords, adverts, campaign ... in the system before serve any request to show ads based on the query of User.
+- Indexing: Load everything such as keywords, adverts, and campaigns ... in the system before serving any request to show ads based on the query of Users.
 - Matching: Focus on how the keyword can match with the search query
-- Ranking: Sort the list matching keywords through strategy help to improve quality of ads
+- Ranking: Sort the list matching keywords through strategy help to improve the quality of ads
-- Pricing: Use auction price model to charge for ads to be displayed.
+- Pricing: Use the auction price model to charge for ads to be displayed.

-For a large system like CocCoc, which has 30 milions of Users, or Google, which has a billion of Users.
-It will lead to the number of keywords really huge, we cannot take all that keywords to check matching with the search query.
-That is why we have a component filtering before matching to list all keyword can match the query.
+For a large system like CocCoc, which has 30 million of Users, or Google, which has a billion Users.
+It will lead to the number of keywords being huge, we cannot take all those keywords to check matching with the search query.
+That is why we have a component filtering before matching to list all keywords that can match the query.

-Filtering component just remove some keyword that we sure it cannot match with the search query within a reasonable time.
+Filtering component just removes some keywords that we are sure cannot match with the search query within a reasonable time.
 The fewer keywords that have to be checked to match the search query, the lower the latency.

 This repo is the implementation of a simple filtering and indexing component in Search Ads system with multithreading in C++.